arduino/docs-content/content/arduino-cloud/03.tutorials/document-projects-through-webeditor/classroom_project.md

 ![classroom_project_rename_sketch](assets/classroom_project_rename_sketch.png)

 ### 4. Write your sketch.
 Write your sketch or copy-paste your sketch from another project.
-For easy readibility ensure that
+For easy readability ensure that
 * Adding comments to describe important statements
-* Assigning good varible names
+* Assigning good variable names
 * Inundating the code

 Here's the example sketch of the Proximity Meter project for your reference.